APIDevTools/swagger-express-middleware/README.md

 `npm start`

 License
 --------------------------
 Swagger Express Middleware is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.

+This package is [Treeware](http://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/APIDevTools/swagger-express-middleware) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 Big Thanks To
 --------------------------